Peterborough Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is generally accepted that a residential leasehold with over 100 years remaining is worth roughly the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement